Best Canadian bank accounts for non-residents [2026]

 Newcomer packages also available

-Apply with your proof of ID and address from an eligible country
+ID and address from an eligible country; not available to Canadian residents

 Wise account

-💡 Great for: Hold and exchange 40 currencies, send in 40 currencies, and get the mid-market rate every time
+💡 Hold and exchange 40 currencies, send in 40 currencies, and get the mid-market rate

 Wise offers account and card services which support holding a broad variety of currencies, with mid-market exchange rates whenever you exchange in your account, spend with your card, or send a payment overseas.